 Rest.
 Don't lift heavy objects or do strenuous activity for the next few days.

 You may use over-the-counter medicine to control pain, unless your doctor prescribed something else.
-Talk with your doctor before using acetaminophen or ibuprofen if you have chronic liver or kidney disease.
+Talk with your doctor before using acetaminophen or nonsteroidal anti-inflammatory drugs such as naproxen, ibuprofen if you have chronic liver or kidney disease.
 Also talk with your doctor if you've ever had a stomach ulcer or gastrointestinal bleeding.
 Aspirin should never be used in anyone under 18 years of age who is ill with a fever.
 This may cause a life-threatening condition called Reye syndrome.

 Call 911 if any of the following occur: